robotsorcerer/levelsetpy/README.md

 <img src="Figures/rocket_ls_final.jpg" height="330px" width="330px"/>
 </div>

 Initial and final backward reachable tubes for the rocket system computed using the method outlined in \cite{Crandall1984, OsherFronts}.
 We set $a_e = a_p = 64ft/sec^2$ and $g=32 ft/sec^2$ as in Dreyfus' original example.
-We compute the reachable set by optimizing for the paths of slowest-quickest descent in equation \eqref{eq:ham_def}.
+We compute the reachable set by optimizing for the paths of slowest-quickest descent in the equation above.

 We set the linear velocities and accelerations equal to one another i.e. $u_e = u_p$ and $a_e = a_p$ so that the Hamiltonian takes the form